sahil12rajput/bakery/README.md

 # bakery
-This is a HTML, CSS and Javascript project
+This is a HTML, CSS and Javascript project.

 In this we design a bakery website clone